eindiran/eindiran.github.io/_posts/2020-02-25-2-plus-2-equals-5-adventures-with-the-cpython-integer-cache.markdown

 525
 ```

 Okay.
-That is definitely not what we expected to see (well, at least it wasn't what I expected to see - maybe your mental model of the CPython interpretter is much better than mine).
+That is definitely not what we expected to see (well, at least it wasn't what I expected to see - maybe your mental model of the CPython interpreter is much better than mine).
 Let's back up for a second, and take a look at what's going on here with the `cast` call here.
 I constructed this example, which demonstrates that in principle using `cast` like we did above should work:

 ```python3
 >>> from ctypes import *